sardaromrani1/Refinery-Project-Management-System/README.md

-# Refinery_Project_Python
+# Refinery-Project-Management-System

 ## Overview

-**Refinery_Project_Python** is a Python-based desktop application developed for managing refinery engineering and maintenance project data.
+**Refinery-Project-Management-System** is a Python-based desktop application developed for managing refinery engineering and maintenance project data.
 The application provides a graphical user interface (GUI) built with Tkinter and communicates with a Microsoft SQL Server database through ODBC.

 The system implements a modular architecture in which each database table is managed through its own dedicated form.
 It supports efficient data entry, modification, retrieval, and maintenance while providing a user-friendly interface suitable for engineering and maintenance departments.